nsvasu/Getting-and-Cleaning-Data/CodeBook.md

   standing
   laying

 * The script also labels the data set with appropirate descriptive names and in the labels the underscores and brackets () are removed.
-The names of the attributes are similar to the following:
+Below are some of the names of the attributes:

   tbodyacc Mean X
   tbodyacc Mean Y